nearform/initium/quick-start-eks.md

     --approve
 ```

-### Install EBS CSI driver add on
+### Install EBS CSI driver add-on

-EBS CSI driver is consumed by the Grafana Loki service and we need to perform below steps to install this as Addon to the cluster.
+The EBS CSI driver is used by the Grafana Loki service and we need to perform the steps below in order to install it to the cluster.

-#### Create EBS CSI Drive role
+#### Create EBS CSI Driver role

 Create an IAM role and attach the required AWS managed policy with the following command.